 After 10 to 14 days, transplanted stem cells start to make healthy new blood cells.
 Once your doctors determine you are well enough, you can go home.
 Frequent follow-up appointments are needed because your immune system may be weak for three or four months.
 Sometimes, the recovery time for people who have undergone an allogeneic transplant may be longer because the immune system is more compromised.

-NYU Langone offers several physical and psychological support services to help you and your family throughout the stem cell transplantation recovery process.
+NYU Langone offers several physical and psychological support services to help you and your family throughout the stem cell transplantation and recovery process.

 Stem Cell Transplantation Clinical Trials